Genomic Next-Token Predictors are In-Context Learners: Analysis of ICL with Program Synthesis Tasks: Bit-Diversity

 \paragraph{Prevalence of $0$-BitDiversity outputs.} Looking at the expected and predicted outputs of trials from our tasks (Fig.~\ref{fig:qwen_bit_div_summary}), we made a few interesting observations about $0$-BitDiversity (BD) outputs.

-\begin{itemize} \item Around 25\% of true targets are $0$-BD.
+\begin{itemize}[noitemsep,topsep=0pt] \item Around 25\% of true targets are $0$-BD.
 This is a significantly high number as we only have 2 $0$-BD bit strings in all possible bit strings of any length $K$.
 It implies that many of our tasks create low BitDiversity outputs on random inputs, i.e., $0$-BD outputs. \item Models tend to produce a lot of $0$-BD outputs, much higher than the number of $0$-BD true targets in the low-shot regime.
-But this number quickly drops to the expected number with higher shots. \item A large portion of the baseline (1-shot) performance can be explained by this prevalence of $0$-BD outputs, but with more shots we get stronger evidence of ICL with increasing correctly predicted non $0$-BD cases. \end{itemize}
+But this number quickly drops to the expected number with higher shots. \item A large portion of the baseline (1-shot) performance can be explained by this prevalence of $0$-BD outputs, but with more shots we get stronger evidence of ICL with increasing correctly predicted non $0$-BD cases. \end{itemize} \textbf{Understandable Mistakes}.

-\textbf{Understandable Mistakes}.
 A potential confound is what we will call "understandable mistakes".
 These mistakes occur when the model outputs an incorrect answer that would be correct for some other programs given the few-shot context.
-Formally, a model's output $y$ (see \ref{subsec:eval:protocol} for notation):
+Formally, a model's output $y$ (see \ref{subsec:eval:protocol} for notation): $y = M\Big(e_1 \to f(e_1), e_2 \to f(e_2), \dots, e_N \to f(e_N), x\Big)$ is an \textbf{understandable mistake} if $y \neq f(x)$ but there exists $f_2 \in F$ such that $\forall e_i \quad f(e_i) = f_2(e_i)$ and $y = f_2(x)$.